KipCollo/Java-Revision/javaEE/mail/Readme.md

 # JavaMail

+The JavaMail API is programming interface that makes it easy for java developers to write code that automatically sends an email.It depends on another API known as JavaBeans Activation Framework(JAF) API.

+## How Mails work

+Mail client software such as Outlook or Eudora allows you to send and retrieve messages.This software communiactes with the mail server software that actually sends and retrieves your email.Mail server software is provided by your Internet Service Provider(ISP) or through your company.

+The SMTP protocol is commonly used to send email messages.When you send an email message,the message is first sent from mail client software on your computer to your email server using SMTP protocol.Then, your mail server uses SMTP to send the mail to the recipient's mail server.Finally, the recipient's mail client uses the POP protocol or IMAP protocol to retrieve the mail from recipient's mail server.

+There is also MIME protocol,It isn't used to transfer email messages.Instead, it defines how the content of an email message and its attachments are formatted.

+- Protocols for sending and retrieving email messages:-
+    1. `SMTP(Simple Mail Transfer Protocol)` used to send a message from one mail server to another.
+    2. `POP(Post office Protocol)` used to retrieve messages from a mail server.This protocol transfers all messages from mail server to mail client.Currently, POP is version 3 and is known as POP3
+    3. `IMAP(Internet Message Access Protocol)` is used by web-based services such as Yahoo,Gmail and Hotmail.It allows a web browser to read messages stored on mail server.

+- `MIME(Multipurpose Internet Message Extension)` type specifies the type of content that can be sent as a message or attachment.

+## JavaMail API

 The JavaMail API provides a set of abstract classes defining objects that comprise a mail system.
 The API defines classes like Message, Store and Transport.
 The API can be extended and can be subclassed to provide new protocols and to add functionality when necessary.

 In addition, the API provides concrete subclasses of the abstract classes.
 These subclasses,including MimeMessage and MimeBodyPart, implement widely used Internet mail protocols and conform to specifications RFC822 and RFC2045.
-They are ready to be used in application development
+They are ready to be used in application development.

 The JavaMailTM API provides classes that model a mail system.